 After a while when you have been running your campaign, maybe within 6 months to 12 months, you can begin to see some patterns – what ad groups and keywords perform better than others.
 When this happens you can start to optimize your campaigns more.

-The most common ways to restructure campaigns after they have gotten sufficient data are:
+The most common ways to restructure campaigns after they have gotten sufficient data are the following.

 Match Types - group same match types together in ad groups to get more control over bidding.